 Sara Ali Khan Wishes ‘Happiest Birthday Abba’ To Saif Ali Khan!

 The Nawab of Pataudi and Bollywood superstar Saif Ali Khan rang in his 49th birthday today.
-His daughter Sara Ali Khan left him a very sweet Birthday message on her social media.
+His daughter Sara Ali Khan left him a very sweet birthday message on her social media.
 Sara shared a picture of the 'Baazaar' star with all three of his children - Sara herself, Taimur Ali Khan and Ibrahim Ali Khan.
 The pic will melt your hearts!

 Sara took to her Instagram to share this cute picture of the Pataudi children with their uber cool dad, and captioned it, "Happiest birthday Abba I love you so much." (sic) Sara is donning a pretty ethnic look, wearing an off-white kurta.
 Saif looks his snazzy self in a casual style, with Ibrahim and Taimur matching their dad with their casual avatars.